|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 MIA August 31, 1944

 Foley was officially declared dead the day of the mission.
+He earned the Purple Heart, posthumously.
 He is memorialized at Manila American Cemetery on the tablets of the missing.

 Steven G. Foley (son) adds: